 By Carolyn Martens

-If your art were music, what would it sound like?
+If your art was music, what would it sound like?

-Find her work at Hoosier Salon in the Arts District and at aprilwilly.com.
+Find her work at Magdalena Gallery in the Carmel Arts District and magdalenagallery.com.